Create and manage territories to allow users to search for locations that are assigned to strict geographic areas.

 Requirements: Any Web-Based Premium Subscription

-Our territory searches provide granular search ability for companies who divide their distribution network or sales reps into strict geographic areas.
-Some companies assign their sales reps neatly into a group of counties.
-Others may have exceptions in their network, with some reps covering certain cities within a county.
-Bullseye 7 has you covered with our handy territory tool.
-In the US, you can create territories based on states, counties, cities, zips (3 digit or 5 digit) and combinations of these areas.
 For Canada, Bullseye allows you to arrange territories by provinces or postal code (3 digit or 6 digit).
 Territories are configured in the Bullseye admin (although you can call us if you'd like us to provide custom automation of territories).
 Locations must be assigned to territories in order for locations to be displayed in the search results.
-You can also create territories for other countries on the country level (we do not yet have postal code level search ability for countries outside Canada & US).
+You can also create territories for other countries on the country level (we do not yet have postal code level search ability for countries outside Canada, US, Germany, Switzerland, and Austria).

 Notice that the choices are organized from large area to small area (state, county, cities, zip codes).
-In this example, we will assign 5 counties in Central NJ to the territory.
-But since our rep that covers this area does not service a few cities in the extreme southern part of this range, we will need to subtract these from the territory.
-First, let's assign the 5 counties.
+In this example, we will assign 5 counties in central NJ to the territory.
 Under counties, select Add to the right of the include option.
 You will be asked to select a state.
 We will select NJ, and get this screen:

 You will get a list of all the NJ counties.
 We will select Somerset, Union, Hunterdon, Middlesex, and Morris and then hit Save.
-You'll get a list of the counties as in this screenshot:
+You'll get a list of the counties you selected.

 Great!
 We are almost done configuring our territory.
+In this example our rep that covers the territory serves all cities except for 2 in the extreme southern part of the area, so we will need to remove these from the territory.
 We just need to make a couple exceptions by removing 2 cities from Middlesex county.
 To do this, select Add under cities, to the right of exclude, as in the example:

 You'll see a list of all cities in NJ.
-We are going to select Dunellen and Middlesex as in this example:
+We are going to select Dunellen and Middlesex:

 After you select the cities, hit Save.
 You will need to scroll down to the bottom of the page to access the save button.